shortcutssoftware/sc-ols-examples/README.md

 or **(version 1)** to help you differentiate between them.

-The functionality available through version 1 of the Shortcuts API will also be available through version 2.
+The functionality available through version 1 of the Shortcuts API is available through version 2.
 However, newer functionality may be added to version 2 without being available in version 1.

 **_If necessary, you can use the version 2 API from a solution